-- A. Fails to qualify or take office within thirty days after his election or appointment; - B. Is physically absent from the City for ninety consecutive days unless excused by the Council; - C. Resigns and his resignation is accepted; - D. Is physically or mentally unable to perform the duties of his office is determined by two-thirds of the members of the Council concur in expelling the person elected; - E. Is convicted of a felony or an offense involving a violation of the oath of office; - F. Is convicted of a felony or misdemeanor described in A.S.
+- A. Fails to qualify or take office within thirty days after his election or appointment; - B. Is physically absent from the City for ninety consecutive days unless excused by the Council; - C. Resigns and his resignation is accepted; - D. Is physically or mentally unable to perform the duties of his office as determined by two-thirds vote of the Council; - E. Is convicted of a felony or an offense involving a violation of the oath of office; - F. Is convicted of a felony or misdemeanor described in A.S.
 15.56 and twothirds of the members of the Council concur in expelling the person elected; - G. Is convicted of a violation of A.S.
 15.13; - H. No longer physically resides in the City and the Council by two-thirds vote declares the seat vacant; or - I. If a member of the Council, misses three consecutive regular meetings and is not excused.